Philippine Haiku Adapted

 echoes pierce the palace walls,

-truth cannot be hushed.
+The truth cannot be hushed up.

 bridges rise from broken stones,

-nation breathes as one.
+The nation breathes as one.

-Candles flicker bright,
+Candles flicker brightly,

 smoke ascends with whispered hope,

-tears become the rain.
+Tears become rain.

 Fields lie desolate,